axemonkey/blog.clivemurray.com/src/posts/2025/clives-album-of-the-year-2024.md

 * *The Cure* – **Songs of a Lost World** – 16 years
 * *Clive Murray* – **Love and Painkillers** – 22 years

 So... you know.
-Don't write someone off when they're down, until their sleeping chickens are all in a row.
+Don't write someone off when they're down until their sleeping chickens are all in a row, with two in a bush.
 Or something.

 ## The one-liners

 - [*Sebastian Bach*](https://www.sebastianbach.com/) – [**Child Within the Man**](https://www.amazon.co.uk/Child-WIthin-Man-Sebastian-Bach/dp/B0CY3BXR8N).
 (Rock.)
-The former *Skid Row* screamjouster returns after a ten-year hiatus with a hard rocking album, sprinkled with guest guitar spots from the likes of John 5, Orianthi and Steve Stevens.
+The former *Skid Row* screamjouster returns after a ten-year break with a hard rocking album, sprinkled with guest guitar spots from the likes of John 5, Orianthi and Steve Stevens.
 Not flawless, but very good.
 - [*Jerry Cantrell*](https://www.jerrycantrell.com/) – [**I Want Blood**](https://www.amazon.co.uk/I-Want-Blood-Jerry-Cantrell/dp/B0DFCBVT27).
 (Rock.)
 Head plank-molester for *Alice in Chains*, Jerry brings us another solo outing.
 Sounds quite like *Alice in Chains*, as it goes.
 - [*Frost\**](https://frost.life/) – [**Life in the Wires**](https://www.amazon.co.uk/Life-Wires-Frost/dp/B0DD6ZY7ZK).
 (Proggy rock.
 Or rocky prog, I suppose.)
 Messrs Godfrey, Mitchell, Blundell and King return with their fifth full-length long player.
 Cracking stuff.
 - [*Intervals*](https://intrvls.com/) – [**Memory Palace**](https://intervalsmusic.bandcamp.com/album/memory-palace).
 (Instrumental metal.)
 Aaron Marshall with another tightly conceived block of instru-metal.
-As great as it is, they are all starting to sound pretty samey.
+As great as it is, they are all starting to sound a bit samey.
 - [*Dua Lipa*](https://dualipa.com/) - [**Radical Optimism**](https://www.amazon.co.uk/Radical-Optimism-Limited-Lenticular-CD/dp/B0CXDXW5LV).
 (Pop).
 I adored Ms. Lipa's previous album **Future Nostalgia**, and while there's nothing wrong with this one, it doesn't quite grab me the same way.
 "French Exit" is fab though.
 - [*Rabea Massaad*](https://rabeamassaad.bandcamp.com) – [**Grinding Gears Vol. 4**](https://rabeamassaad.bandcamp.com/album/grinding-gears-vol-4).
 (Instrumental metal.)
 The fourth instalment of Rabea's gear demo tunes is the heaviest and best yet.
 Can the man do no wrong?
 - [*Mr. Big*](https://www.mrbigsite.com/) - [**Ten**](https://www.amazon.co.uk/Ten-Mr-Big/dp/B0D2JFG16X).
 (Rock).
 If I'm honest, I only really care about the first three—maybe two—*Mr. Big* albums, but this here is their final one.
 So, there's that.